Virbac India

 • Excessive Urine marking

-• Running away from home after female dog
+• Running away from home after a female dog

 Not Always Testosterone

-• Aggression — mostly shaped by environment and socialisation
+• Aggressive barking dog behaviour — mostly shaped by environment and socialisation

 • Lack of self-control — a training issue, not a hormonal one

-Note: Neutering can improve or worsen aggression.
-Always consult a veterinarian before acting on aggressive dogs.
+Note: Dog neutering / male dog spay procedures can improve or worsen aggression.
+Always consult a canine vet or dog veterinarian near me before acting on aggressive dogs.

 THE APPROACH